 - Details on the City of Barrie's accessibly policy, procedures and practices

-The legislation states that contractors, vendors, and individuals that the City of Barrie has contracted to provide goods or services must ensure that their employees are trained on providing accessible customer service.
+Training is required for City suppliers of goods and services.
+The AODA legislation states that contractors, vendors, and individuals that the City of Barrie has contracted to provide goods or services must ensure that their employees are trained on providing accessible customer service.
 Training can be as simple as reading through the Understanding Accessible Customer Service Training Booklet.

 City of Barrie